Lacrymology/django-shop-l10n/README.rst

 Just add 'l10n' to INSTALLED_APPS and call `$ ./manage.py l10n_load_data` if
 you want the fixtures loaded for you (you probably do, otherwise, what's the point?)

+An urls file is provided, which adds some utility views.
+You can either use that or add this views yourself, but you need the url to be named the same.

+To use the AJAX calls you'll also need to {% include "l10n/headers.html" %} in the javascript area in your templates.